DataDog/documentation/content/en/tests/flaky_test_management/early_flake_detection.md

 Excluded Branches do not have any tests retried by Early Flake Detection.
 Tests run in these branches are not considered new for the purposes of Early Flake Detection.
 You can manage the list of excluded branches on the [Test Service Settings page][7], ensuring that the feature is tailored to your specific workflow and branch structure.

-## Explore results in the Test Visibility Explorer
+## Explore results in the Test Optimization Explorer

-You can use the following facets to query sessions that run Early Flake Detection and new tests in the [Test Visibility Explorer][8].
+You can use the following facets to query sessions that run Early Flake Detection and new tests in the [Test Optimization Explorer][8].

 * **Test Session**: Test sessions running Early Flake Detection have the `@test.early_flake.enabled` tag set to `true`.
 * **New Tests**: New tests have the `@test.is_new` tag set to `true`, and retries for this test have the `@test.is_retry` tag set to `true`.